THE LINE WORKSHOPS FOR TELEPRESENCE PERFORMANCE-MAKING

 HOSTED BY POWERHOUSE IN DETROIT AND PEJMAN FOUNDATION IN TEHRAN

-Poetic Societies is thrilled to announce the launch of its Telepresence Educational Program Series, the line, consistsing of workshops, rehearsals, and discursive sessions related to Telepresence Performance Making.
+Poetic Societies is thrilled to announce the launch of its Telepresence Educational Program Series, the line, consisting of workshops, rehearsals, and discursive sessions related to Telepresence Movement & Performance Making.

-Curated by Poetic Societies and The Hinterlands and sponsored by The John S. and James L. Knight Foundation, the first program of the series was a five-week, two-channel workshop between Detroit and Tehran produced in collaboration with The Hinterlands.
-The total of 22 artists, musicians, filmmakers, performers, writers, directors, and producers participated at the intense program in both locations.
+Curated by Poetic Societies and The Hinterlands and sponsored by The John S. and James L. Knight Foundation, the first program of the series was a five-week, two-channel workshop between Detroit and Tehran.
+Twenty-two artists, musicians, filmmakers, performers, writers, directors, and producers participated in the intense hands-on program in both locations.

-[ ] the line Workshop Series aims to make telepresence technologies and practices more accessible for all and encourages the production of artistic experiences and socially responsible technologies that push the boundaries of what we know as Telepresence Art (TA).
+The participants explored real-time music-making and sound mixing and rehearsed with cameras and light sources as extensions of their bodies.
+They practiced proactive and embodied documentation techniques and made parallel and independent scenes and design sets for an imaginary production.
+Working with “in-betweenness” as a state of being, an element of space, and a design statement, [ ] the line workshop series aims to make telepresence technologies and practices more accessible for all and encourages the production of artistic experiences and socially responsible technologies that push the boundaries of what we know as Telepresence Art (TA).